Another Florida city to review building inspections in wake of the Surfside condo collapse – KION546

 The diverse community came together, attempting to grasp for strength in faith.
 Synagogues and churches opened their arms for emergency prayer services after the collapse.
 Vigils were held for the missing, and many prayed, sobbed and hugged with the tower’s ruins visible in the background.

+One-year-old Aishani Gia Patel is the youngest of the 95 confirmed victims

-Of the 95 people who have been confirmed dead in the collapse, 1-year-old Aishani Gia Patel was identified Tuesday as the youngest one yet.
+Of the 95 people who have been confirmed dead, the youngest has been one-year-old Aishani Gia Patel, who was identified Tuesday by officials.

+Patel was one of several children identified as victims of the tragedy.

 Stella’s father was a Miami firefighter.